a-chacon/oas_core/docs/src/README.md

 # Introduction

-OasCore is a Rails engine that automatically generates OpenAPI 3.1 documentation from YARD comments in your Rails app, rendered with RapiDoc for interactive exploration.
+OasCore is a Ruby gem designed to generate Open API Specification (OAS) 3.1 documentation directly from YARD comments in your endpoints.
+It serves as the core engine for OAS generation, while framework-specific adapters like `OasRails` (for Ruby on Rails) handle the extraction, integration and additional features.

 ### Key Features

-- 🚀 **Automatic OAS 3.1 Generation**: OasCore scans your Rails application and generates OpenAPI specifications automatically.
+- 🚀 **OAS 3.1 Generation**: OasCore generates OAS version 3.1, the latest standard, ensuring your API documentation is up-to-date.

-- 📝 **YARD-Powered Documentation**: Use YARD tags in your endpoint comments to add descriptions, parameters, and examples—no need to learn a new DSL or use a specific framework (like Grape or RSpec).
+- 📝 **YARD-Powered Documentation**: Simply annotate your endpoints with YARD tags to include descriptions, parameters, and examples—no need to learn a new DSL or rely on framework-specific tools.

-- 🎨 **Interactive API Explorer**: Visualize and test your APIs in real-time with a polished UI powered by RapiDoc.
-If you prefer another UI, you can easily replace RapiDoc with alternatives like Swagger UI or ReDoc.
+- 🔌 **Framework Agnostic**: OasCore is designed to work with any Ruby framework.
+Adapters like `OasRails` extend its functionality for specific frameworks.

-### Demo App
+### Demo App (OasRails)

-Explore the interactive documentation live:

 🔗 **[Open Demo App](https://paso.fly.dev/api/docs)**
 👤 **Username**: `oasrails`
 🔑 **Password**: `oasrails`

+### Screenshot

 ![Screenshot of OasCore](assets/rails_theme.png)